 In January 2020, GASB issued Statement No. 92, Omnibus 2020.
 The primary objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
 Paragraphs 4, 5, 11 and 13 of this Statement are effective immediately.
 The remaining paragraphs of this Statement were effective for OCLTA's fiscal year ending June 30, 2021, but were postponed by one year per GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
-The implementation of paragraphs 4, 5, 11 and 13 of this Statement did not have a material effect on the financial statements.
-OCLTA has not determined the effect of the remaining paragraphs of this Statement.
+The implementation of this Statement did not have a material effect on the financial statements.